wkelly17/Typescript---Enum/slides.md

 # Key takeaways

 * Still "broken" for functions relying on the Enums 😡
-* We can't iterate on const Enums (Typescript does't create the javascript objet dû to an optimization) 😕
+* We can't iterate on const Enums (Typescript does't create the javascript object due to an optimization) 😕

 ---